yh1198015532/inet/tutorials/fingerprint/doc/renaming_module_parameter.rst

   $ inet_fingerprinttest -m RenamingParameter
   . -f omnetpp.ini -c Ethernet -r 0  ... : ERROR
-  . -f omnetpp.ini -c Wifi -r 0  ... : PASS

 This error message was omitted from the above output for simplicity:

 .. code-block:: text

   Error: check_and_cast(): Cannot cast nullptr to type 'inet::queueing::IPacketQueue *'
-  -- in module (inet::EtherMacFullDuplex) FingerprintShowcaseWired.router1.eth[0].mac (id=58),
+  -- in module (inet::EtherMacFullDuplex) RegressionTestingTutorialWired.router1.eth[0].mac (id=58),
   during network initialization

-**TODO** network name!
+.. **TODO** network name!

 When the model is verified, we can change the ingredients back to ``tplx`` (or some other default), re-run the tests, and accept the new values.
-This process is described in more detail in the TODO step.
+This process is described in more detail in the :doc:`accepting` step.

 .. ...